The Rucksack Club

 New videos available via the Virtual Meets gallery

-The video of Adam Gouldsworthy’s excellent presentation: To the End of the World: From Aconcagua to the Patagonian Andes is now available via the Virtual Meets Gallery Virtual Meet Gallery This brings the the collection up to a whopping 53 videos!
+The video of Adam Gouldsworthy’s excellent presentation: To the End of the World: From Aconcagua to the Patagonian Andes is now available via the Virtual Meets Gallery Link to Virtual Meets Gallery This brings the the collection up to a whopping 53 videos!
 Other gems recently added are: A tale of two treks – Helen and Rae Pritchard Winter Climbing the perfect antidote to a comfortable life – Andy Stewart Mount Kenya – Mark Jenesson and Richard Clegg Pabbay and Mingullay – Mark Hounslea and Khumbu Himalayas – Andy Barlass and Joe Fisher The Scoop and other Hard Rock ticks – Dominic Oughton, Bill Deakin and guests Alaska Expedition Alpinism – Adam Bowman Friends in high places – Will Rupp

 Read more